 (Bloomberg) -- President Donald Trump said he wants tougher U.S. sanctions on Iran as his top diplomat arrived in Saudi Arabia to consult with leaders and build a case against Tehran following weekend attacks on the kingdom’s key oil facilities.

-“We’ll be adding some very significant sanctions,” Trump said Wednesday in Los Angeles, adding that the administration will be announcing them over the next 48 hours.
+“We’ll be adding some very significant sanctions,” Trump said Wednesday in Los Angeles.
+The administration will announce the new penalties in the next 48 hours, he added.

 Trump on Wednesday signaled reluctance to engage in a military operation that could lead to a prolonged conflict.

 “It’s very easy to attack,” he said, but added: “How did going into Iraq work out?”

 The president also warned that he has “plenty of time to do some dastardly things” to Iran in response to the strikes on the Aramco facilities.

 Earlier in the day, Saudi Arabia’s defense ministry said the attacks were “unquestionably sponsored by Iran,” adding that an assessment of the parts of drones and missiles recovered indicate Iranian origin.
 The ministry displayed pieces of what it said was the weaponry involved.